 If postal service is used, the notice can be sent by normal prepaid post, by express post or registered post.

 Service by post is deemed to occur at the time it would arrive in the ordinary course of the post.
 In proceedings in relation to offences under the child support legislation, a notice is presumed to have been received 12 working days after the date it was prepared (Evidence Act sections 160 and 163) unless it can be proved otherwise.

 Service by facsimile

 A notice can be served by facsimile.
-However, DHS usually sends notices by post.
+However, Services Australia usually sends notices by post.
 In limited circumstances, notices will be served by facsimile if there is a pre-existing arrangement with the recipient to accept notices in that way.

 As a backup for a posted notice, a copy of the notice may also be sent by facsimile.
 This may be particularly helpful if urgent service is necessary.

 Service by electronic communication